deardeer/Data_Visualization_Course/README.md

 After taking this course, I hope:

-- Theoretically, Introduce the data (especially spatial data) visualization method.
-Demonstrate the power of visual analytics in data (especially spatial data) analysis.
-Select appropriate visualization methods for a given combination of data type and intended analysis task.
-Assess visual representations according to design and perceptual principles.
+- Theoretically, (1) I will introduce the data (especially spatial data) visualization method and (2) demonstrate the power of visual analytics in data (especially spatial data) analysis.
+After taking this course, you will be able to (3)  assess visual representations according to design and perceptual principles and (4) select appropriate visualization methods for a given combination of data type and intended analysis task.

-- Practically, Use visualization toolkits (e.g., Tableau).
-Design and implement static and interactive visualizations.
+- Practically, we will learn how to (1) use visualization toolkits (e.g., Tableau, Python) as well as (2) design and implement static and interactive visualizations.

 ## Weekly Schedule Summary